Haroun (Fadhiweyn): Background

 The Darawiish haroun was preceded by the Darawiish legal court tariqa (Maxkamadaha Darawiish) which existed among the Dhulbahante as early as 1895.
 "He acquired some notoriety by seditious preaching in Berbera in 1895, after which he returned to his tariga in Kob Faradod, in the Dolbahanta," according to the Official History of the operations in Somaliland 1901-1904.

 The legal court Darawiish tariqa according to Douglas Jardine, was primarily engaged in settling legal disputes.
 This early Darawiish court tariqa was also described as friendly to the British government:

 In Darawiish nomenclature, a person learned in the rulings, legal codes and stipulations of this early Darawiish court, was referred to as a muqaddim, which roughly translates as arbitrator.

 The British newspaper Chester Courant, rehashing British intelligence reports, stated that the early Darawiish community existed as early as 1895 as a court of appeal community:

-Demographics

-Head of Haroun (government)
+Leadership

 The head of the Haroun presided over the Darawiish government, and oversaw commerce, domestic and foreign affairs, as well as other Darawiish-related oversight.
 The head of the haroun, i.e. the head of the dervish government has been described in various sources, with Farah Mahamud Sugulle described as the head of the haroun during the 1890s and 1900s decades: